Elisabeth Rosenthal

-Elisabeth Rosenthal (born April 29, 1956) is an American physician and former New York Times reporter who focused on health and environment matters.
-She is the author of a 2017 book, An American Sickness, which argues that severely distorted financial incentives are at the root of the US healthcare problems.
-She continues to contribute to the New York Times in the 'Opinion' section.
+Elisabeth Rosenthal (born 29 April 1956) is a former American physician and New York Times reporter who has focused on health and environment matters.
+She has been a correspondent at the Times Beijing bureau, and continues to contribute to the New York Times opinion section.

-She was previously a correspondent in the Times Beijing bureau.
+Her 2017 book, An American Sickness, argues that, at the root of the U.S.'s healthcare problems, are severely distorted financial incentives.

-Currently she is editor-in-chief of Kaiser Health News.
+She is editor-in-chief of Kaiser Health News.

 Education

-In 1978, Rosenthal obtained her bachelor's degrees in history and biology from Stanford University.

-In 1980, she received her M.A. degree in English from the University of Cambridge, where she graduated as a Marshall Scholar.
+In 1978 Elisabeth Rosenthal obtained a bachelor's degrees in history and biology from Stanford University, and in 1980 an M.A. degree in English from the University of Cambridge, where she graduated as a Marshall Scholar.

-In 1986, she graduated from Harvard Medical School with an M.D. degree.
-She did her residency at the New York Hospital-Cornell Medical Center and worked part-time 5 years in the emergency department at New York Hospital.
-She quit her medical practice in 1994.
+In 1986 she received an M.D. degree from Harvard Medical School.
+She did her medical residency at the New York Hospital-Cornell Medical Center and worked part-time five years in the emergency department at Weill Cornell Medical Center.
+She discontinued her medical practice in 1994.

 Career

-In 1994, Rosenthal began working for The New York Times as a science reporter, before covering the health and hospitals beat.
+In 1994 Rosenthal began working for The New York Times as a science reporter, before covering the health and hospitals beat.

-Starting in 1997, she worked as the Beijing correspondent for six years.
+Starting in 1997, she worked six years as the Times Beijing correspondent.

-She then became the European health and environment correspondent, working out of the Times office in Rome.
-In 2008 Rosenthal moved back to New York and became the paper's global environmental correspondent.
-In 2012, she began covering the Affordable Care Act, which started her new beat as a healthcare reporter.
+She then became the European health and environment correspondent, working out of the Times Rome office.
+In 2008 Rosenthal moved back to New York and became the paper's international environment correspondent.
+In 2012 she began covering the Affordable Care Act, which started her new beat as a healthcare reporter.

-The alleged killer of UnitedHealthcare CEO Brian Thompson was found to have had in his possession at the time of being captured by law enforcement, a document in which the shooter cited two people, Michael Moore, and Elisabeth Rosenthal, as those who had "illuminated the corruption and greed" of the healthcare/health insurance industry.
+At the time of his apprehension, the alleged killer of UnitedHealthcare CEO Brian Thompson had in his possession a document citing two persons, Michael Moore and Elisabeth Rosenthal, as having "illuminated the corruption and greed" of the healthcare/health insurance industry.

-Family
+Personal life

 Rosenthal lives in New York City and Washington, D.C.